 Viral Content Bee (Disclaimer: I am the founder) is the free platform putting your content in front of eager social media users who seek content to share on Twitter, Linkedin, Pinterest, Tumblr, and Mix.

 The beauty of the tool is that, once you put your content there, it will rotate their forever.
 That being said, new members will be able to discover and share your old content once they join the platform.
 It has been a good way for me personally to generate consistent shares to my old content on a daily basis.

 All you need to do is to log in to the platform from time to time and add credits to your projects that are running out of them for other members to be able to share it around.

 Bonus: Use Content Marketing Calendar

 Re-assessing your content performance should become your regular and recurring venture.
 This task is never really done.
-I suggest allocating a week of every month to analyzing and monitoring your old content to get a better idea on how to convert more of your readers into subscribers (if not buyers).
+I suggest allocating a week of every month to analyzing and monitoring your old content visibility to get a better idea on how to convert more of your readers into subscribers (if not buyers).